datarevenue-berlin/cookiecutter-data-science/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── root_dir           <- The root filesystem mapping directory.
+This
+    │   │                     can be and will be replaced with remote file- │   │                     systems to scale the application up to real world │   │                     data.
+    │   ├── models         <- Trained and serialized models, model predictions, or model summaries │   │   │                 Naming convention <model-type>-<param-desc>-<train-dates-hash>-<feature-hash>
+    │   │   └── predictions<- predictions on full test datasets.
+Naming convention a model description │   │                     and a '-' delimited date descriptor '<model-id>-2016-01-01'
-    ├── data
+    │   └── data
     │       ├── external   <- Data from third party sources.
     │       ├── interim    <- Intermediate data that has been transformed.
     │       ├── processed  <- The final, canonical data sets for modeling.
     │       └── raw        <- The original, immutable data dump.
     │
     ├── deploy             <- deployment configurations
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │                         Naming convention <model-type>-<param-desc>-<train-dates-hash>-<feature-hash>
-    │   └── predictions    <- predictions on full test datasets.
-Naming convention a model description │                         and a '-' delimited date descriptor '<model-id>-2016-01-01' │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.